Checkout SDK

 • clientSecret.
 A secure token returned with the Checkout Session.
 Used by the SDK to authenticate the session.

 • container.
-The DOM element (or a CSS selector) where the checkout iframe is injected.
-Checkout expands to 100% of this container’s size.
+The DOM element (or a CSS selector) where the SDK mounts the checkout UI.
+Checkout expands to 100% of this container's size.

 Optional